WangRongsheng/Aurora/README.md

 |:-|:-|
 |Aurora|[HuggingFace](https://huggingface.co/wangrongsheng/Aurora)|

 > The huge model parameters are not convenient for you to manage your task, so we provide LoRA weights, which will be merged with the base model before inference.
+You don't have to worry about it.

 #### 3. Inference